 Addressing decreased nursing school capacity is paramount, and we can use our collective genius to find solutions, whether through grants, legislation, and public relations or the direct recruitment of faculty through the offer of increased salaries and improved work conditions.

 We must use every available means to secure the flow of fresh talent through the pipeline to the future.
-Our society and the lives of those within it depend on the quality and quantity of the nursing workforce, and its our responsibility to see that the pipeline remains filled with the talented nurses of tomorrow.
+Our society and the lives of those within it depend on the quality and quantity of the nursing workforce, and it’s our responsibility to see that the pipeline remains filled with the talented nurses of tomorrow.

 The National Council Licensure Examination is a prerequisite for becoming a nurse, and with increased nursing school applicants, we thought it would be worthwhile to offer tips on how best to pass the NCLEX.
 We each tried our techniques and utilized similar options to help us pass the exam in May of this year.
 With some guidance from our parents, we also have plenty of tips to help others pass this challenging exam with much more confidence than you otherwise might have exhibited.